emilydevetter/Simple-Clustering-Method/README.md

 A simple clustering method for location-based data.

 ## Documentation
 This app will find the nearest neighbor distance for each GPS Point, take the average nearest neighbor distance for the dataset, use that average as the radius of a buffer, buffer each GPS point, and group GPS points together if their buffers overlap.
 The clusters will then be color-coded and visualized on a simple map.
-I imagine using it to make observations about or find patterns regarding how an animal is interacting with the landscape.
+I imagine using it to make observations about, or find patterns regarding, how an animal is interacting with the landscape.

 ### Application scope
 #### Generality of App usability